William S. Condon

 William S. Condon is a researcher who investigated human interactions.
 He developed the concept of situation synchrony.

 Cultural references

-In Malcolm Gladwell's 2000 book, The Tipping Point, he cites Condon's research to help explain why some "Salesman" types may contribute more to word-of-mouth cultural 'epidemics'.
+In Canadian journalist Malcolm Gladwell's 2000 book, The Tipping Point, he cites Condon's research to help explain why some "Salesman" types may contribute more to word-of-mouth cultural 'epidemics'.

-Some other reference is made in Flora Davis's book "Inside Intuition-What we know about Non-Verbal Communication" published in New York by McGraw-Hill Books.
-Which talks about the study he did on Interactional Syncrony.
+Some other reference is made in Flora Davis's book "Inside Intuition-What we know about Non-Verbal Communication" published in New York by McGraw-Hill Books, which talks about the study he did on Interactional Syncrony.